BryanJacobs/FIDO2Applet/docs/security.md

 requirement that PINs be numeric.
 You can use any sequence of characters up to 64 bytes long.

-Your PIN is presented to the authenticator at least once per power-up, and it's done encrypted over an ECDH channel.
+Your PIN is used for challenge-response to the authenticator at least once per power-up, and it's done encrypted over an ECDH channel.
 The authenticator returns a  32-byte "pinToken", also encrypted.
 From then on proof of possession of the PIN is via challenge-response using 16 bytes of the hash of whatever content with pinToken as the key.

 In other words, it's pretty secure.
 The PIN token is rerandomized each time a guess is unsuccessful and each authenticator reset.
+You can't intercept someone's PIN except when it's being initially set, and even then it's sent encrypted with ECDH.
+The least secure part of it is when the **initial** PIN is being set - so do that first!

 ### hmac-secret keys